uio-bmi/compairr/README.md

 available.
 For the time being, please cite the following if you use CompAIRR in any published work:

-Rognes T, Scheffer L, Sandve GK (2021)
+* Rognes T, Scheffer L, Sandve GK (2021)
-CompAIRR: Efficient computation of similarities between adaptive immune receptor repertoires similarity allowing non-exact sequence matching.
+**CompAIRR: Efficient computation of similarities between adaptive immune receptor repertoires allowing non-exact sequence matching.**
 (In prep.)